ribeirux/jalphanode/README.md

 To run jalphanode, you can start with the sample configuration file **etc/jalphanode-config.xml** and change it according to your requirements.
 If you don't specify a configuration file, the default configuration will be used.

-Currently, to reload the configuration you should restart jalphanode although this is highly likely to change in the future.
+To reload the configuration you should restart jalphanode.
+Hopefully this is highly likely to change in the future.

 ## Show me what I like

-You can launch jalphanode as a service, or for testing proposes, from a command line interface (CLI) or a graphical user interface (GUI).
+You can launch jalphanode as a service, from a command line interface (CLI) or for testing proposes from a graphical user interface (GUI).

-When the application is started, a log folder is automatically created with all log files.
+When the application starts a log folder is automatically created with all log files.
 You can check through the log files, the current members of the cluster, the running tasks, etc...

-If you want to start several instances on the same machine, you should copy the distribution folder and use this copy to start a new instance.
+If you want to start several instances on the same machine, be aware that each instance should run on its own distribution folder.

 ### Service